Simply Mac store in eastern Idaho unexpectedly closes after company files for bankruptcy - East Idaho News

 “I’ve been the store leader for a little over a year.
 One of my priorities was taking care of customers.
 Now I have all these customers I can’t take care of.
 I want to rectify it and help them, but I’m locked out.
 It’s horrible,” says Parker.

-There are no other Mac stores in the area and many customers rely on its services.
+There are no other Mac stores in the area, according to Parker, and many customers rely on its services.
+But iSource at 76 West 2nd South, Ste.
+C in Rexburg is an Apple-certified store.
+Owner Devin Dial is looking into opening a store in Idaho Falls in response to the Simply Mac closure.

 “The closest one is the corporate store in Salt Lake City,” he says.
 “That’s part of the reason this group is looking at (reopening the Ammon store).